happywebdiva/a11yall/readme.txt

 3. Thank you to my W3C EOWG friend, Wayne Dick, and his student, John Sweet, for their detailed accessibilty review of this theme in July 2014.

-4. And thank you to WordPress theme reviewer Pratik Shrestha who helped me bring this code into compliance.
+4. And a big thank you to WordPress theme reviewers Pratik Shrestha and Joe Dolson who helped me bring this code into compliance with WordPress requirements, including the accessibility-ready tag.
 See: https://themes.trac.wordpress.org/ticket/20513